lukcad/wsclient/README.md

     - You can `add ws-server` into any project from group also by two ways:

-      - By executing sending request in main working area for choosed project when `WS Server to interact with messages` is filled in with new name of URL of ws-server.
+      - By executing sending request in main working area for chosen project when `WS Server to interact with messages` is filled in with new name of URL of ws-server.
       - By using context menu of any project and choosing item `Add ws-server`.
 Specific adding in this case is the next:

         - URL will be checked that exists `ws://` or `wss://` in the beginning;